canopy-js/canopy-js/README.md

 ```
 [Category A]

-* Topic 1: Hello world.
+* Topic 1: This is a file with the topic key "Topic 1".

-Subtopic: This is a subtopic of Topic 1.
+Subtopic: This is a subtopic of Topic 1, in the same file.

-* Topic 2: Hello world.
+* Topic 2: This is a file with the topic key "Topic 2".

-Subtopic: This is a subtopic of Topic 2.
+Subtopic: This is a subtopic of Topic 2, in the same file.

 [Category A/Category B]